-Students' feedback from Microbiological Techniques: Bacterial transformation, A Level Practical.
+Teacher's feedback, from Trinity Academy-Doncaster, about microbiological techniques: bacterial transformation, Biology A Level Practical.

 Functions of the Lungs: Respiratory sinus arrhythmia.

 The autonomic nervous system plays a vital role in the interaction of the respiratory and circulatory systems.
 Respiratory sinus arrhythmia (RSA) refers to the naturally-occurring synchronous fluctuations in heart rate that are linked to respiration.
 Heart rate increases during inspiration and decreases during expiration.
 The origin and regulation of RSA is not completely understood, but it is believed RSA improves pulmonary gas exchange efficiency by better matching alveolar ventilation and capillary perfusion throughout the respiratory cycle.